|

 1. Why did Jesus call himself the "Son of man?"
 (2:10)

-Did someone forward this reading to you?
-Let me know if you'd like to receive them directly ([email protected]).
+Did someone forward this lesson to you?
+Let us know if you'd like to receive them directly ([email protected]).

 1. Why did Jesus call himself the "Son of man?"
 (2:10)

-Did someone forward this reading to you?
-Let me know if you'd like to receive them directly ([email protected]).
+Did someone forward this lesson to you?
+Let us know if you'd like to receive them directly ([email protected]).

 Answer: (Do you agree?)

-1. The crowds that followed Jesus could see that He was human.
-He needed to eat and drink and grew tired at the end of a long day.
+1. The crowds that followed Jesus could see that He was a man.
+He needed to eat, drink, and grew tired at the end of a long day.
 But Jesus was divine as well.
-The title "Son of man" combines both the earthly and the heavenly aspects of Jesus.
-Even though Jesus appeared as a man, He had the power and authority of God to forgive sins and to rule on earth.
+But He also had the power and authority of God to forgive sins and to rule on earth.
 The title "Son of man" tells us that Jesus was human and a servant to mankind.
+It combines the earthly and heavenly aspects of Jesus.

-Additional note: The coming of the "Son of man" was prophesized in Daniel five hundred years before the birth of Christ (Daniel 7:13-14).
-This is the first of fourteen times in Mark's Gospel that Jesus called Himself "the Son of man."
+Additional note: The coming of the "Son of man" was prophesied in Daniel five hundred years before the birth of Christ (Daniel 7:13-14).
+This is the first of fourteen times in Mark's Gospel that Jesus calls Himself "the Son of man."
+Look for the other thirteen times in future lessons.

 Application thought for the day:

-Thank you for your commitment to share the Gospel worldwide.
+Thank you for your commitment to share the Gospel.
+Through your

-Through your prayers and faithful giving, more have come to know Jesus.
+prayers and faithful giving, more unbelievers have come to know Jesus.

-Through your prayers and faithful giving, more have come to know Jesus.
+prayers and faithful giving, more unbelievers have come to know Jesus.

 Visit us on social media below